3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_02/w06d01/instructor_notes/intro_to_the_internet.md

 ## Why do people love Node!?

-It is new and hot in the industry.
+Node is new and hot in the industry.
 And as you will discover, programmers love new to the point of insanity...

 Developers and companies are excited about Node, because it allows fast, scalable APIs and websites written purely in JavaScript.
 Okay... so what?

-There are really two big takeaways here: We are _familiar_ with JS and being able to use JS on the back end gives us the option to use a single programming language throughout an entire full-stack application.
+There are really **two big takeaways** here: We are _familiar_ with JS and being able to use JS on the back end gives us the option to use a single programming language throughout an entire full-stack application.
 How cool is that?
 So, when we get to Rails, you will use ruby on the back end and html, css and js on the front end.
 And when you actually work on a full code base, Rails back ends are frequently optimized with [Lua](https://www.lua.org/) which is a db scripting language, or [Rust](https://www.rust-lang.org/en-US/).
 So now you have two to three back end languages.
 Not including your front end languages, and maybe you would like to run a framework too.
 Now, your front end is not only JS, in actuality, it is a flavor of JS.

 ### Async

 We won't dive too far into this and will talk about this in much more detail later.
 However, the other big difference is that Node.js is designed to be _event-driven_ and _asynchronous_.
 The opposite of this are servers that can only run one thing at a time.
-Node purposefully sends nearly everything to the background and in the meantime, allows the broser keeps going until those processes are completed.
+Node purposefully sends nearly everything to the background and in the meantime, allows the browser to keep going until all of thes processes are completed.

 In layman's terms:

 Imagine a paper delivery boy riding on his bike, delivering papers every morning.
 Imagine that he stops at each house, throws the paper onto your doorstep, and waits to make sure you come out and pick it up before moving on to the next house.
 That is what we would call _blocking_ – each line of code must finish before moving on to the next line of code.

 Now, imagine the paperboy throwing the newspaper on your porch, but never stopping his bicycle.
 He never stops.
 He just keeps throwing papers on porches, so that by the time you pick it up he will be at least 3 to 4 houses down.
 That would be considered _non-blocking input/output (I/O)_, otherwise known as _asynchronous_.
-This is an extremely awesome feature of node since I/O tends to be very "expensive" as it takes many step/time to retrieve data from memory.
+This is an extremely awesome feature of node since I/O tends to be very "expensive" as it takes many steps/time to retrieve data from memory.
 And each step adds its own amount of delay time.

 <br />